Off-shell phase diagram of BPS black holes in AdS$_5$: Effective potentials in the boundary theory

 \subsection{Boundary effective potential for BPS black holes: Two-derivative}

 In section-(\ref{bef2d}), using the AdS/CFT correspondence, we proposed a phenomenological boundary effective potential in the gauge theory, using the off-shell free energy of gravitational thermodynamics of AdS$_5$ black holes.
-Having discussed the off-shell free energy of BPS black holes in a previous subsection-(\ref{2d}), it is natural to seek a boundary effective potential in this case too.
-This is particularly so, because the off-shell phase diagram of BPS black holes closely resembles the AdS-Schwarzschild black thermodynamics \cite{Chamblin:1999tk, Witten:1998qj, Natsuume:2014sfa, Kubiznak:2016qmn}, though there are some differences in the asymptotic structure~\cite{Choi:2021nnq,Ezroura:2021vrt}.
-One should of course also be cautious in using the BPS black hole thermodynamics, as it is not clear what the zeroes and equilibrium points of the free energy mean physically, especially, since the notion of a thermal AdS (w.r.t. to the BPS temperature $\tau$) is not as well defined in comparison to traditional black hole thermodynamics.
-However, supposing the existence of a BPS phase structure, it is expected that a boundary effective potential should also show a confinement-deconfinement like transition w.r.t some order parameter defined in the BPS case, which may be amenable to detailed analysis while still preserving supersymmetry \cite{tHooft:1977nqb, Polyakov:1978vu, Witten:1998zw, Susskind:1979up,Aharony:2003sx}.
-In this subsection, our aim is to propose such an effective potential at strong coupling of the boundary CFT. \\
+Having discussed the off-shell free energy of BPS black holes in a previous subsection-(\ref{2d}), it is natural to seek a boundary effective potential in this case too, particularly, because the off-shell phase diagram of BPS black holes closely resembles the AdS-Schwarzschild black thermodynamics \cite{Chamblin:1999tk, Witten:1998qj, Natsuume:2014sfa, Kubiznak:2016qmn}.
+One should of course also be cautious in using the BPS black hole thermodynamics, while a more clear interpretation of equilibrium points of the free energy emerges (as the BPS temperature $\tau$ is varied), in analogy with the traditional black hole thermodynamics.
+However, supposing the existence of such a BPS phase structure, it is expected that a boundary effective potential should also show an analogue confinement-deconfinement like transition w.r.t some order parameter defined in the BPS case.
+Then, such a holographic study of BPS thermodynamics may be amenable to detailed analysis while still preserving supersymmetry \cite{tHooft:1977nqb, Polyakov:1978vu, Witten:1998zw, Susskind:1979up,Aharony:2003sx}, uncovering deeper aspects of BPS surface.
+In this subsection, our aim is to propose such an effective potential at strong coupling of the boundary CFT, which captures the bulk BPS phases. \\